Saudi–Yemeni war (1934): The war

 In March 1934, King Ibn Saud ordered the Crown Prince of Saudi Arabia (later King Saud) "to re-occupy townships in the highlands of Tehama which the Imam of the Yemen has seized".
 A communique states that "Ibn Saud has tried all diplomatic means of seeking an agreement, but the last just ruler in Yemen, the Imam has persisted in a policy of oppressing the inhabitants and 'eradicating' all who have not surrendered."
 On 20 March 1934, Saudi Arabia declared war on Yemen.
-The Saudis advanced quickly, capturing the disputed cities of Hajara and Najran on 7 and 21 April respectively.
+The Saudis advanced quickly, using the help of british planes, while the Yemenis were fighting with swords.
+The Saudis captured the disputed cities of Hajara and Najran on 7 and 21 April respectively.
 By 9 April, Haradh had been occupied by the Saudi army (except for a single fort, which fell the next day), and Midi was under siege.
 On 11 April, the Saudi press reported that Aqabat ash-Shatba had been captured by Saudi forces, from which the Saudi army continued their advance, capturing Yabad, then the Bab-al-Hadfd valley, before finally besieging Baqim.
 By 18 April, the press reported Saudi advances on all fronts, including north of Saada.
 By the 21st, Midi was reported to have fallen to Saudi forces.

 In May 1934, the Saudi forces pressed forward their attack in the coastal region, occupying Hodeida.
 The Saudi tribesmen threatened to loot the Indian trading businesses in the city, but were dissuaded by the arrival of British sailors to maintain order.
 Unrest occurred in Sanaa, due to lack of food.
 The Imam denied rumours that he had been slain, while his son fled.
 Both the King and the Imam sought control of Asir.
 The Imam asked King Fuad of Egypt to intervene in the war.
 The British sloop 'Penzance' evacuated the British and Indian residents of Hodeida, and 300 foreigners, to Kamaran Island for safety.
 On May 6, three Italian warships were dispatched to Hodeida to protect Italian interests.